jjt/jjt.github.io/_posts/2014-07-18-analyzing-source-files-to-automatically-create-custom-lo-dash-builds-in-73-characters.md

      $> lodash include=$(ack '_\.(\w*)' -h --output '$1' | sort -u | tr '\n' ',')

-This could easily be wrapped in your task runner of choice by wrapping it in a shell call, or just triggered manually if you eschew Gulp et al.
+This could easily be integrated with your task runner of choice by wrapping it in a shell call, or just triggered manually if you eschew Gulp et al and like to roll it raw.

 Composition.
 It's what's for dinner.